Plant Adaptation Lab (PAL)

 Her group aims to understand the fine-tuned mechanisms employed by plants to adapt to abiotic stress such as salinity.

 Dr. Ramakrishna was a postdoctoral fellow at the Laboratory of Biological Geochemistry at EPFL from 2022 – 2025 where she pioneered the first application of the newly developed CryoNanoSIMS ion imaging pipeline on plant tissues.
-The work provided novel insights into subcellular salinity stress coping strategies of plants and forms the core area of research in her lab in addition to studying mineral nutrition of plants.
-She holds a Bachelor of Engineering degree in Biotech from India, and a Masters and PhD in Plant Biology from the University of Nottingham, UK.
+The work provided novel insights into subcellular salinity stress coping strategies of plants and forms the core area of research in her lab in addition to mineral nutrition of plants.
+She holds a Biotech Engineering from India, and a Masters and PhD in Plant Biology from the University of Nottingham, UK.
 Dr. Ramakrishna was awarded the prestigious Swiss National Science Foundation Starting Grant to lead an independent research group to explore the cellular adaptation strategies of plants in response to salinity stress.

 Job openings